 By enforcing residual income requirements, the VA increases the chances of its borrowers earning sufficient income to meet all financial obligations, and to have a cushion in the event of a crisis.

-Depending on where you live and the size of your household, your VA residual income requirements will vary.Â The following values are updated for 2015 and accurate as ofÂ November 29, 2015.
+Depending on where you live and the size of your household, your VA residual income requirements will vary.Â The following values are updated and accurate as ofÂ February 6, 2016.
 TheyÂ assume a loan size of at least $80,000.

-For Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont, the VA residual income tables for 2015 are as follows :
+For Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont, the VA residual income tables are as follows :

 An important part of mortgage underwriting is a borrower's debt-to-income (DTI) ratio, the percentage of monthly debt as compared to monthly income.
 Applicants with low debt-to-income ratios are considered less risk than applicants with high debt-to-income ratios.